 If you’re new to exercise, speak with your doctor about whether interval training is right for you or if you should hold off on giving it a try until you’ve been working out regularly for a few weeks.

 A certified fitness trainer can help you create your optimal HIIT plan.
 But you can give it a go on your own, too.
 Pick a cardio activity, like cycling, treadmill walking or the elliptical—or even something that doesn’t involve equipment, like swimming—and start with a five minute warm-up.
-Then sprint for 30 seconds, raising your heart rate to 85 percent of its maximum capacity.
+Then perform the activity at an intense level for two minutes, raising your heart rate to 85 percent of its maximum capacity.
 You can calculate this by subtracting your age from 220 and then multiplying that number by .85.
 Wearing a heart rate monitor during your workout will allow you to keep track accurately.
-Next, recover for 90 seconds, slowing down—without coming to a complete stop—until your heart rate returns to normal.
-Use the full minute and a half for recovery, even if you feel you don’t need it.
+Next, recover for two minutes, slowing down—without coming to a complete stop—until your heart rate returns to normal.
+Use the full two minutes for recovery, even if you feel you don’t need it.
 Repeat that cycle three more times.
-The 3:1 ratio can be trimmed a bit over time as your fitness level and tolerance improve.
 Finally, spend five minutes performing a few cool-down stretches.

 Keep Challenging Yourself

 After about a month of high intensity intervals, you should be recovering in less time and the bursts of activity will likely feel easier.
-Take it to the next level by increasing your effort during the sprint.
+Take it to the next level by increasing your effort during the intense activity period.

 More: Understanding Intervals